kdeldycke/awesome-iam/README.md

 - [Don't get clever with login forms](http://bradfrost.com/blog/post/dont-get-clever-with-login-forms/) - TL;DR: create login forms that are simple, linkable, predictable, and play nicely with password managers.
 - [Why are the username and password on two different pages?](https://www.twilio.com/blog/why-username-and-password-on-two-different-pages) - TL;DR: to support both SSO and password-based login.
 Now if breaking the login funnel in 2 steps is too infuriating to users, solve this as Dropbox does: [an AJAX request when you enter your username](https://news.ycombinator.com/item?id=19174355).
 - [HTML attributes to improve your users' two factor authentication experience](https://www.twilio.com/blog/html-attributes-two-factor-authentication-autocomplete) - `In this post we will look at the humble <input> element and the HTML attributes that will help speed up our users' two factor authentication experience`.
-- [Remove password masking](http://passwordmasking.com) - Summarises the results from an academic study investigating the impact removing password masking has on consumer trust.
+- [Remove password masking](http://passwordmasking.com) - Summarizes the results from an academic study investigating the impact removing password masking has on consumer trust.
 - [For anybody who thinks "I could build that in a weekend," this is how Slack decides to send a notification](https://twitter.com/ProductHunt/status/979912670970249221) - Notifications are hard.
 Really hard.